Preparing for an outback road trip

 Prepare your Cover

 Lastly, before you jump behind the wheel, make sure your insurance is up to date.
 If you’re going to be sharing the load on the road, you might want to consider adding extra drivers to your policy.
 That way, if you have an accident and you’re not the one behind the wheel, you won’t have to deal with potentially paying an 'unlisted driver excess' (which may apply, depending on the circumstances).
 It’s also never a bad idea to check that compulsory policies, like CTP in SA, Motor Accident Injuries (MAI) Insurance in the ACT and Green Slip in NSW, are sorted before you head out.

 Making sure you’re covered can bring you a lot of peace of mind when you’re exploring Australia’s outback — you'll enjoy the scenery more if you spend less time worrying about worst case scenarios!

 AAMI Car Insurance, Motorcycle Insurance, NSW and ACT CTP Insurance, and Caravan Insurance are issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
-Any advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
 Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
 The Target Market Determination is also available.